-Paulo Freire in his Pedagogy of the Oppressed framed dialogical action as a pathway for the liberation of the oppressed.
-Freire considered dialogue to be a tool of creation.
-He argued that "without dialogue there is no communication, and without communication there can be no true education".
-It is upon these foundations that this study aims at a critical assessment of whether the approaches to public participation adopted in the SPA provide a platform for genuine and meaningful engagement for the community in the Mukuru SPA and whether this can contribute to realization of improved health outcomes for the inhabitants.
+Paulo Freire in his Pedagogy of the Oppressed framed dialogical action as a pathway for the liberation of the oppressed.118 Freire considered dialogue to be a tool of creation.
+He argued that "without dialogue there is no communication, and without communication there can be no true education".119 It is upon these foundations that this study aims at a critical assessment of whether the approaches to public participation adopted in the SPA provide a platform for genuine and meaningful engagement for the community in the Mukuru SPA and whether this can contribute to realization of improved health outcomes for the inhabitants.
 My focus will primarily be on how excluded urban communities organize and interact with the state and other external actors to effect change within their localities.
-I will suggest that public participation as approached in the Mukuru SPA process is an embodiment of the right to the city.
-I will argue that its framing in the SPA process can contribute to the realization of improved health outcomes by the inhabitants as it expands their ability to identify the key drivers of health inequity and to collectively develop requisite interventions.
-Public participation, the right to the city and health outcomes are then the central organizing concepts which will form the framework within which arguments in this work are advanced.
+I will suggest that public participation as approached in the SPA process is an embodiment of the right to the city.
+I will argue that its framing in the SPA process can contribute to the realization of improved health outcomes are then the central organizing concepts which will form the framework within which arguments in this work are advanced.